Troubleshooting Package Execution

 Troubleshooting Run-time Permissions Issues

 If you encounter errors when trying to run deployed packages by using SQL Server Agent, the accounts used by Agent might not have the required permissions.
-For information about how to troubleshoot packages that are run from SQL Server Agent jobs, see the Microsoft Support Knowledge Base article, An SSIS package does not run when you call the SSIS package from a SQL Server Agent job step.
-For more information about how to run packages from SQL Server Agent jobs, see Scheduling Package Execution in SQL Server Agent and How to: Run a Package Using a SQL Server Agent Job.
+For information on how to troubleshoot packages that are run from SQL Server Agent jobs, see An SSIS package does not run when you call the SSIS package from a SQL Server Agent job step.
+For more information on how to run packages from SQL Server Agent jobs, see Scheduling SSIS Package Execution in SQL Server Agent and How to: Run a Package.

 Troubleshooting 64-bit Issues

 When you encounter errors on a 64-bit server with packages that run successfully in 32-bit mode or on 32-bit servers, consider the following common issues.
-For more information, see Integration Services Considerations on 64-bit Computers.
+For more information, see 64 bit Considerations for Integration Services.

 Troubleshooting Errors without a Description